Cloaks

 A cloak can help other users and bots identify you simply and consistently.
 It can also help limit the exposure of your IP address on the network, although it does not necessarily provide anonymity or prevent the discovery of your IP address, see below.

-As an individual, you can get a generic user cloak in the form of user/<account-name>.
+As an individual, you can get a generic user cloak in the form of user/<your-account-name>.
 If you are involved with a registered project or community, you may be able to get a cloak that indicates your affiliation with that group.

 You may also sometimes see some temporary or gateway cloaks associated with gateway services, such as when using our Tor hidden service.
 These only last for the duration that the user is connected through that service and help users of the service be differentiated from each other.
 You cannot request these cloaks.